Constructing View Layouts

 The corresponding preview looks like:

-If we wish to match the height of the first button, we can specify layout_alignTop and layout_alignBottom on the second button.
+If we wish to match the height of the first button, we can specify

 The only way to fulfill this requirement is to expand the height of the second button as shown below: